Adaptive Bayesian density estimation in sup-norm: Introduction

-For Bayesian procedures, concentration on $L^{\infty}$ balls is much less understood.
+For Bayesian procedures, concentration on $\LP{\infty}$ balls is much less understood.
 For the non-adaptive case, the first result goes back to \citet{gine2011rates} where optimal rates are obtained in white-noise regression using conjugacy arguments.
-In the same paper, the authors obtained (possibly adaptive) rates for density estimation in sup-norm using a testing approach, but fail to achieve optimality.
+In the same paper, the authors obtained (possibly adaptive) rates for density estimation in sup-norm using a testing approach, but failed to achieve optimality.
 Using conjugacy arguments, \citet{yoo2016supremum} also obtain non-adaptive but optimal rates for estimating a regression function. \Citet{scricciolo-2014-adapt-bayes} adapts the techniques of \citet{gine2011rates} to obtain optimal rates when the true density is analytic.
 The first non-adaptive optimal result in density estimation for non ultra-smooth densities is to be credited to \citet{castillo2014bayesian}, where the author uses techniques based on semi-parametric Bernstein--von Mises theorems.
 His approach, however, requires a minimal smoothness to be applicable.
 Recently, \citet{castillo2017polya} obtained non-adaptive but optimal rates for density estimation in sup-norm using P{\'o}lya trees prior, with no lower bound required on the smoothness.

 The existence of adaptive and optimal results is, to our knowledge, even more limited.
-The first successful result is in \citet{hoffmann2015adaptive} where the authors get adaptive optimal rates in $L^{\infty}$-norm for white-noise regression using a \textit{spike-and-slab} prior.
-More recently, \citet{yoo2017adaptive} obtained adaptive optimal rates in $L^{\infty}$-norm for estimating a regression function, using a white-noise approximation of the likelihood to adapt the techniques developed in \citet{hoffmann2015adaptive}.
+The first successful result is in \citet{hoffmann2015adaptive} where the authors get adaptive optimal rates in $\LP{\infty}$ norm for white-noise regression using a \textit{spike-and-slab} prior.
+They also obtain adaptive and optimal rates in density estimation, though their result is rather an existence result as their abstract sieve prior is not computable.
+More recently, \citet{yoo2017adaptive} obtained adaptive optimal rates in $\LP{\infty}$ norm for estimating a regression function, using a white-noise approximation of the likelihood to adapt the techniques developed in \citet{hoffmann2015adaptive}.
+Since the first version of the current paper, \citet{castillo2019spike} have introduced spike-and-slab P{\'o}lya trees and built upon the results of \citet{castillo2017polya} to obtain adaptive contraction rates, though the arguments we use are different.